 White: In many rooms, white evokes a clean feeling.
 White is the ultimate “neutral” backdrop; it can be contemporary, traditional, transitional, romantic or eclectic, and it coordinates flawlessly with any other color you could think of.

-See Also: The White Granite Trend for 2016
+See Also: The White Granite Trend

 Gray: Gray is quickly becoming a favorite for decorating contemporary spaces.
 Grays can be a little tricky to decorate with, because it’s a challenge to get the right undertones when you pair grays with other colors.
 However, if you can handle that challenge, the results can be completely stunning.

 Beige: In decades past, beige was the hottest neutral color for decorating residential interiors.
 Beige’s advantage with decorators came about because it can work with just about any other color to easily create a workable color palette for any interior space.

 Brown: Brown is an indispensable color in many interior designers’ color palettes.
 Since so many interiors incorporate woods and wood stains into the design, brown is often part of the color scheme, even if it isn’t intended to be the main focus.